martinschneider/justtestlah/src/site/markdown/index.md

 ### Android demo

-To test a mobile app you need to setup [Appium](https://appium.io) and [start an Appium server](http://appium.io/docs/en/about-appium/getting-started).
+To test a mobile app, you need to setup [Appium](https://appium.io) and [start an Appium server](http://appium.io/docs/en/about-appium/getting-started).
 Make sure there is at least one physical or virtual (Android emulator or iPhone simulator) device connected.
 Then simply execute the tests by setting `platform=android` in your JustTestLah! properties file.
 This is the only difference to the configuration for the web test.
 The Stackoverflow APK file can be found [here](https://apkpure.com/stackoverflow/com.app.infytechnics.stackoverflow).

 ### iOS demo